Tonsillitis in Spain: What Tourists Need to Know About Treatment

 Prescription required

-Amoxicillin
+Amoxicillin (Amoxicilina)

-Oral penicillin-type antibiotic
+Oral antibiotic — aminopenicillin class

-Typical dose 500 mg three times daily for 10 days
+Typical dose 500 mg, three times daily for 10 days

 How fast it works Symptom improvement within 24–48 hours